 The plunger technique is not new.
 It’s just about as vintage as it gets, actually.
 People have been beating/trampling/whacking laundry with sticks since the Middle Ages.
 This is just a version of the ‘whacking with sticks’ method.
 It’s mostly based on the Rapid Washer.
 The Rapid Washer was first made in the 1800s and looks like a metal plunger with baffles.
 You can still buy them today.

 So.
 While my washer was torn apart, I still needed to do laundry.
-And laundromats (or doing laundry at someone else’s house) involve me doing heavy lifting and driving, which interferes with my ability to wear pajamas.
+And laundromats (or doing laundry at someone else’s house) involve heavy lifting and driving, which interferes with my ability to wear pajamas.
 Enter the plunger method.